-ZTE Fury for Sprint leaks out with Android 2.3 and wallet-friendly price tagAlex Wagner - Deputy Managing Editor, News Desk
+ZTE Fury for Sprint leaks out with Android 2.3 and wallet-friendly price tagAlex Wagner - Editorial Director of News and Content

 Ready for a shiny new Android handset, Sprint customers?
 You'll be getting just that soon enough, according to a leaked image sent to the folks over at SprintFeed.
 The device you see above is the ZTE Fury, and as you could probably by guess its low full retail and on contract pricing, we're looking at an entry-level type of smartphone here.
 The Fury's packing a 3.5-inch display and 5-megapixel camera, and under its hood you'll find a combination of a 1GHz processor, 4GB internal storage and 512MB RAM.
 There appears to be a fairly clean version of Android 2.3 Gingerbread loaded onto the Fury, though the spec list does mention that Sprint ID will come on board.